berrylium0078/markdown-it-mathjax3/README.md

 - Otherwise, add `packages["[+]"]`(a list, if it exists) to and remove `packages["[-]"]` from the defaults (recommended)

 Usage scenarios:
 - Enable the 'physics' and 'setoptions' packages.
-(Other packages are already included in defaults or not working properly, i.e. `require` and `autoload`)
+(Other packages are already included in defaults or not working properly, i.e. 'require' and 'autoload')
-- Use `colorv2` instead of `color`.
+- Use 'colorv2' instead of 'color'.
 - Disable some packages you don't need(?)

 ## An example with Hexo